Validating suspicious files

 Our Defense Robot module is proactively looking for backdoors and malware on the server.

-However, the file signatures generated by the Defense Robot are in validating state by default.
-Meaning that the files matching these signatures are only logged but not quarantined to avoid false positive catches.
+However, the file signatures generated by the Defense Robot are in a validating state by default.
+This means that the files matching these signatures are only logged but not quarantined to avoid false positive catches.

 All files matching the published signatures will be quarantined on all of your servers under your account.